 Melissa- The no to sleep overs mum.

-For me, eight is just far too young to sleep at a friend’s home.
+For me, nine is just far too young to sleep at a friend’s home.
 The time will come when she will be allowed, but I don’t see that happening for several years and even then, it won’t be at every invitation – just the parents who we know well and who have a well-established relationship with both us and our children.

 While facing a potentially inappropriate situation is still difficult for teenagers (and even adults) to handle, I think it’s almost impossible for a child of eight to understand and deal with.
 While my kids are young and essentially vulnerable, I’m not willing to test those waters – even if it’s an unlikely scenario.
 If my child is at a person’s home and they have guests, I don’t know those people.
 Do they have older siblings?
 Do those older siblings have friends over?
 I know what abuse can do to a person and it changes you in a way that is irreparable, so I’m just not willing to take that chance with my kids because once it’s done, there’s no undoing it.
 They are so young for such a short moment in time and while friendship and connection is important, I don’t think you need to sleep at your friend’s house to bond you.
 There is plenty of time in the future for that.